-While typically heavily breaded and fried or baked with tomato sauce and cheese, eggplant is more delicious and much lighter on the stomach ditching the breading and roasting instead.
-This creates a simple, easy to prepare, far healthier dish.
+While typically heavily breaded and fried or baked with tomato sauce and cheese, eggplant is more delicious and much lighter on the stomach when you ditch the breading.
+This creates a simple, easy-to-prepare dish that is far healthier too!

 The texture of perfectly roasted eggplant is reminiscent of soft bread or lasagna noodles.
-It is amazing as eggplant soup too.
-Perhaps this is why many of my ketogenic eating friends rave about it and enjoy it frequently.
+Perhaps this is why many of my friends who eat low carb rave about it and enjoy it frequently.
 It gives you all the satisfaction with none of the carbs, in other words!

-Even if you don’t eat keto, paleo or low carb, this easy method for preparing eggplant parmesan is delicious, economical, and fast.
-Start to finish, it is ready in about 15-20 minutes flat!
+Even if you don’t eat keto, paleo, or low carb, this easy method for preparing eggplant parmesan is delicious, economical, and fast.
+Start to finish, it is ready in about 15-20 minutes!

-This recipe is not only low carb (eggplant is considered one of the best vegetables on the keto diet), it is also appropriate for the gut healing GAPS Protocol and Standard Carbohydrate Diets.
-However, It is not allowed on the Autoimmune Paleo diet, which temporarily excludes nightshade vegetables.
+Eggplant is considered one of the best vegetables on the keto diet.
+It is also appropriate for the gut healing GAPS Protocol and Standard Carbohydrate Diets.
+However, it is not allowed on the Autoimmune Paleo diet, which temporarily excludes nightshade vegetables.

 Keto Style Eggplant Parmesan Recipe